 Renewable Heat Incentive.

-The Renewable Heat Incentive (RHI) is a UK Government scheme set up to encourage uptake of renewable heat technologies amongst domestic and commercial properties and communities through monetary incentives.
+The Renewable Heat Incentive (RHI) is a UK Government scheme set up to encourage uptake of renewable heat technologies amongst domestic and commercial properties and communities through monetary incentives implemented through companies such as Heat Pumps Scotland.
 These incentives were created to help contribute towards the government’s plans of 12% of all heating coming from renewable energy in the UK by 2020.
 The RHI was created to target properties that are off the gas grid and typically use high usage energy fuels in an attempt to lower carbon emissions through Britain.

 There are two types of Renewable Heat Incentive, which offer separate rules, tariffs and application processes.